Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample2_HelloWorldNotebook.md

 # Create, Retrieve and Delete a Synapse Notebook

-This sample demonstrates basic operations with two core classes in this library: NotebookClient and NotebookResource.
-NotebookClient is used to interact with notebooks on Azure Synapse - each method call sends a request to the service's REST API.
-NotebookResource, along with related classes Notebook and NotebookCell, represent a notebook within Synapse.
+This sample demonstrates basic operations with two core classes in this library: `NotebookClient` and `NotebookResource`. `NotebookClient` is used to interact with notebooks on Azure Synapse - each method call sends a request to the service's REST API. `NotebookResource`, along with related classes Notebook and `NotebookCell`, represent a notebook within Synapse.
 The sample walks through the basics of adding, retrieving, deleting a notebook.
 To get started, you'll need a connection endpoint to Azure Synapse.
 See the README for links and instructions.

 ## Create pipeline client

 To interact with notebooks on Azure Synapse, you need to instantiate a `NotebookClient`.
-It requires an endpoint URL and a TokenCredential.
+It requires an endpoint URL and a `TokenCredential`.

 ```C# Snippet:CreateNotebookClient
 // Replace the string below with your actual endpoint url.